sathomas/jsDataV.is/src/text/chap07/02-graph.md

 });
 ```

 That code handles setting the `selected` class, but we still need to remove it when appropriate.
-We can remove it from all the other circles (and make sure their radius is restored to its default value) by operating on the node selection.
+We can remove it from all the other circles (and make sure their radii are restored to its default value) by operating on the node selection.
 Other than line 2 below, the code looks the same as we've seen before.
 In line 2 we use the <span class="smcp">D3</span>.js `filter()` function to limit the selection to the nodes other than the one that was clicked.

 ``` {.javascript .numberLines .line-2}
 nodeSelection